Summer Math Drills

 (The following is a video transcript.
 Scroll down to watch the video if you prefer.)

 Hope: Hi!
 It’s summertime here at Timberdoodle.
-We’ve been getting questions about what can we do with our children to reinforce the math concepts they’ve learned all year without getting the math books out during the summer time?
-So we have brought out some of our math games that we recommend.
-Let’s walk through them really quick.
+We’ve been getting questions about what we can do with our children to reinforce the math concepts they’ve learned all year without getting the math books out during the summer.
+So we have brought out some of our recommended math games.
+Let’s walk through them really quickly.
 Pearl, do you want to lead off with Mobi?

 Hope: Perfect.
 Another product we have is Tenzi.
 It’s four colors of dice, 10 dice in each color.
 Let me show you that.
 Tenzi can be played in a number of different ways.
-We actually sell the Tenzi Card Deck in case you run out of ideas of how to play it.
+We actually sell the Tenzi Card Deck in case you run out of ideas on how to play it.
 The main concept is you can use these dice to reinforce addition, subtraction, multiplication, and division from the very basic of having your child roll and count how many dots are on each side of the dice to adding with it.
-For example: everyone roll until you can add up to 8, or everyone roll until you can add up to 12.
+For example, everyone rolls until you can add up to 8, or everyone rolls until you can add up to 12.
 You can also roll for numbers that divide by 3.
 So I’ve got 12 can be divided by 3 and so on.
-There’s many ways to play Tenzi.
-Again, you can look at the deck if you run out of ideas, or take all your math concepts and put turn them into competition.
+There are many ways to play Tenzi.
+Again, you can look at the deck if you run out of ideas or take all your math concepts and turn them into competition.
 It’s really a very addictive game.
 Pearl, do you want to look at Tiny Polka Dot?

-Pearl: Tiny Polka Dot has just so much variety to the game for a wide range of ages.
-Lots of different games that you can play with helpful recommendations on them.
+Pearl: Tiny Polka Dot has so much variety to the game for a wide range of ages—lots of different games that you can play with helpful recommendations on them.
 For example, let’s look at one game that you can play with Tiny Polka Dot with probably about a four- or five-year-old.
 You lay out numbers with dots from 0 to 5 on it and you are looking for pairs that add up to 5.
 It might be a 0 and a 5.
 It might be a and a 3.
 It might be a 4 and a 1.
 This can be quite challenging for a young player.
-But when it gets a little too easy, you just flip the cards over and now it’s a memory challenge.
-That’s just two examples of the myriad games that can be played with Tiny Polka Dot.
+But when it gets a little too easy, you just flip the cards over, and now it’s a memory challenge.
+Those are just two examples of the myriad games that can be played with Tiny Polka Dot.

 That about covers it for math for us.
 Thanks for joining us.